skorfmann/skorfmann.github.io/resume.md

 Achievements include:

 - Built and shipped the [Groups Marketplace](https://www.xing.com/communities/groups/bmw-freude-am-fahren-1004997/marketplace) with our team
- - Introduced Github pull-request workflow with codereviews.
 - Improved overall consistency of the codebase by advocating for commonly shared coding standards
 - Mentored junior developers through extensive pair programming
+- Guided the team through a product change

 ### Freelance Software Engineer at [Bulletproof](http://bulletproof.net) (2012 - 2015)